blockstorm/blockstorm.github.com/pages/ranks.md

 - Guest: New players who haven't been promoted to Member yet.
 - Member: Members of the server.
 - Donor: Players who donated, they have access to some additional commands.
-- Trusted: Players who have been promoted to Trusted by a member of the staff.
 - Moderator: Moderators make sure people follow the rules.
+- Admins: Same as Moderator but with more permissions.

 Commands
 ========

 Most commands aren't explained in detail, just type the command without any parameters or `/<command> help` and it usually tells you how to use it.

-Commands members can use:
+Commands Members can use:

 - `/ch` Chat channel related commands
 - `/rules` shows you the rules